So many do not know the difference between “good” and “well.”

 I know . . .
 I know . . .
 I am a jerk who has destroyed your dreams.
 I am worse than Simon Cowell because I have critiqued your abilities before even meeting you.

 You can sing well, play well, or read well.
-Anything you are able to DO, you can do well, but never good.
+Anything you are able to do, you can do well, but never good.

 - You sing well.